 When is the garden open?

-All community gardens must be open at least 20 hours per week from April 1 to October 31 per GreenThumb regulations.
-The Summit Street Community Garden’s official open hours are Saturday from 10 am–2 pm, Sunday from noon-4 pm, Wednesday from 6-8:30 pm (or sundown), and optional open hours on Thursday from 6-8:30 pm (or until sundown) from April 1 until October 31.
+The Summit Street Community Garden is open Saturday and Sunday from 11 am-4 pm from April 1 to October 31.
 The remaining weekly open hours are fulfilled when members are in the garden during non-posted times, when the gate is open and visitors are always welcome.
 However, a garden member must always be present when the garden gate is open.
 During inclement weather, the garden may not be open during designated times.

 Can I use the garden’s chairs and tables?

 Yes, feel free to sit in the chairs, benches and tables and enjoy the garden.

 Yes, the grass was installed to offer a cool place to sit, read, and relax.
 If the grass is roped off (usually to help it recover from an event or to prepare for a photo shoot), please do not cross over the rope, especially if you are with a baby.
 Sometimes the roped-off grass has just been fertilized, which can irritate sensitive skin.

 Are food and drink allowed in the garden?

 Yes, food and drink are allowed in the garden, but no alcoholic beverages are permitted.
 There are no garbage bins in the garden, so please take your trash with you when you leave.
 There are public trash cans a few blocks away on Columbia Street.
 The grill is for member use only.

 Can I put food scraps in the compost?